-In each area, you have several secrets, treasures, food plants… to find.
-This is lovely since it makes me coming back even after I finished the game.
+In each area, you have many secrets, treasures, food plants… to find.
+This is lovely since it makes me come back even after I finished the game.
 The replay value is high in this game.
 Sometimes you have even enemies who respawn so that you have something to shoot with your collected ammo.

 Even the very first puzzles require you to blow up parts of the cave where Lara is held.
 But why is she held there?
 A good question to introduce the part of the review where I talk about the story.